BetTD/AccurateReadings/README.md

 ## How to install
 1. Go to your Pterodactyl panel and, on the left sidebar, click on 'Account API'.
 If you're using a Sparked Host server, [click here](https://control.sparkedhost.us/account/api).
 2. In the top right corner, click on Create New.
-Add a description (e.g. "AccurateReadings") and leave the 'Allowed Connection IPs' empty unless you're **100% sure** what IP will your server be using to connect to the API (this is hard to determine on shared hosting environments as it may use the node's main IP address to communicate, which is not always obvious).
+Add a description (e.g. "PteroLink") and leave the 'Allowed Connection IPs' empty unless you're **100% sure** what IP will your server be using to connect to the API (this is hard to determine on shared hosting environments as it may use the node's main IP address to communicate, which is not always obvious).